vEnhance/1802/src/surfcross.typ

 #digression(title: [Digression on the chain rule])[
   You might be spooked by the minus sign here, as I was, since if you just look at the fractions the expression seems wrong.
-  This is why I don't like people who try to remember the chain rule as just "cancel the fractions", because in some contexts you'll get equations like this that don't seem correct.
+  This is why I don't like to remember the chain rule as just "cancel the fractions", because in some contexts you'll get equations like this that don't seem correct.

   The context to remember here is that $z = z(x,y)$ is itself a function of $x$ and $y$